 Pros

 - DUP allows for a variety of volume and intensity adaptations.
-Due to daily undulations, you will be able to adapt to a greater range of intensities and rep ranges.
+Due to daily undulations, you can adapt to greater intensities and rep ranges.
 Due to this, transitioning from a volume block to a strength block becomes more seamless.

 - DUP allows for confidence with heavier weights.
 Mental preparedness is huge in the sport of powerlifting.
-Being able to approach the bar every session knowing that you can hit the numbers that are prescribed can be a game changer.
-Greater exposure to heavier loads will allow you to be more confident with those numbers.
+Being able to approach the bar every session, knowing that you can hit the prescribed numbers, can be a game changer.
+Greater exposure to heavier loads will make you more confident with those numbers.

 - DUP allows for more practice with heavier loads.
-Ultimately, the goal of powerlifting is to lift as much weight as possible at a meet.
-DUP allows you to incorporate practice with heavier loads year round.
+Ultimately, powerlifting aims to lift as much weight as possible at a meet.
+DUP allows you to incorporate practice with heavier loads year-round.
 This will allow you to be prepared when you peak for a meet.

 - DUP allows greater autoregulation.
 Fatigue and performance fluctuate throughout the week.
 DUP allows you to adjust volume and intensity to optimize recovery between lifts.